dustinfast/PTC-Sim/README.md

 # PTC-Sim - Positive Train Control Simulator

-This application is a demonstration of a Positive Train Control (PTC) control applied to a simulated Track with virtual locomotives and communications infrastructure such as 220 MHz radio base-stations and messaging subsystem.
-It is a work in progress based on my experience developing LocoTracker, the Alaska Railroad Corporation's locomotive trackingsSolution.
-Tt contains no proprietary code, and is free under the MIT license.
+This application is a demonstration of Positive Train Control (PTC) control applied to a simulated Track with virtual locomotives and communications infrastructure, such as 220 MHz radio base-stations, waysides, etc..
+It is a work in progress based on my experience developing LocoTracker, the Alaska Railroad Corporation's locomotive tracking solution.
+It contains no proprietary code, and is free under the MIT license.

-Federal Railroad Administration's (FRA) PTC implementation deadline of 2015, and later extended to 2018, , mandated by the Act of...

 PTC was mandated by congress in 2008 for all Class I or larger railroads with an implementation deadline of 2015.
 The deadline was later extended to 2018 after little progress was made due to technical challenges.
-That deadline was to prevent

-PTC was mandated by congress to prevent:
+PTC's mandate is to prevent:

 * Train on train collisions
 * Over-speed derailments
 * Incursions into work zone limits
 * Movement through misaligned track-switches

-Interoperability between railroads is also required, asdefined by the Federal Railroad Administration's Interoperable Train Control (ITC) standard.
+Interoperability between railroads is also required, as defined by the Federal Railroad Administration's Interoperable Train Control (ITC) standard.

 PTC-Sim implements broker-assisted communication between simulated track devices (including locomotives) and a Back Office Server (BOS) utilizing the Edge Message Protocol (EMP).
-Locomotive tracking and computer-aided-dispatch (CAD) is facilitated by a web interface, where current component status and location is also displayed.
+Locomotive tracking and computer-aided-dispatch (CAD) is facilitated by a web interface, where current component status and location is displayed graphically.

 ## Applicaton Structure

-### Componenets
+### Components

 Each component exists as a seperate entity: